The Tualatin Valley Crafts a Name For Itself Among Oregon's Best Willamette Valley Wineries

 Why You Should Go

 We weren't sure what to expect when we visited the Tualatin Valley wineries.
-Though we'd read up on the area ahead of our visit, nothing could have prepared us for the natural beauty of the area and the outstanding wines being crafted here.
+Though we'd read up on the area ahead of our visit, nothing could have prepared us for the natural beauty and the outstanding wines being crafted here.

 It’s true that we all have different palates and preferences, likes and dislikes, when it comes to wine.
-We’ve been on many wine tours in several wine producing regions around the world in Italy, Argentina, and Chile, but the northern Willamette Valley wineries produce some of the best we've ever had.
+We’ve been on many wine tours in several wine producing regions around the world in Italy, Argentina, the white-wine regions of Austria, and the amazing wineries in Chile, but the northern Willamette Valley wineries produce some of the best we've ever had.
 If you love good wine but can’t find these at your local wine shop or haven’t yet tried Oregon wines, do yourself a favor and order a bottle or two or three via the links we’ve provided.

 Many thanks to the Washington County Visitors Association for hosting us on our recent stay in the Tualatin Valley.
 As always, all opinions are ours alone based on our firsthand experience.